Gibson Guitars gear review and company history!Orville Gibson started making mandolins in his own way and patented the design in 1898.

 Could you imagine Albert King without a Flying V, Malcolm Young without his SG, B.B King and Chuck Berry without the 335 or James Hetfield without his Explorer?

 No other guitar manufacturer has achieved such widespread popularity across genres like Gibson.

-Les Paul is a guitarist and inventor who by many is seen as the father of the solid body electric guitar.
+Les Paul was a guitarist and inventor who by many is seen as the father of the solid body electric guitar.

-Gibson weren’t that impressed but after Fender had their huge success with the Telecaster in the early 50s, Ted McCarty changed his mind and developed the Les Paul model to which he assigned Les as its endorse.
+Gibson wasn’t that impressed but after Fender had their huge success with the Telecaster in the early 50s, Ted McCarty changed his mind and developed the Les Paul model to which he assigned Les to be endorsed by it.